imr/ngspice/src/frontend/numparam/readme.txt

    symbols and any .param assignments are considered local: they mask any global identical names, until the .ends line is encountered.
    You cannot reassign to a global number inside a .subckt, a local copy is created instead.
-Scope nesting works up to a level of 10.
+Scope nesting now works up to any level.
 For example, if the main circuit calls A which has a formal parameter xx, A calls B which has a param. xx, and B calls C which also has a formal param. xx, there will be three versions of 'xx' in the symbol table but only the most